 South Peninsula Hospital

-The 31st annual Rotary Health Fair is set for Saturday, November 1 from 7:30am-1:00pm at the Homer High School.
+The 31st annual Rotary Health Fair is set for 7:30 a.m.-1 p.m.
+Nov.
+1 at Homer High School.
 “It’s Your Life … Take a Day to be Well” is the theme of the fair, sponsored by Homer Kachemak Bay Rotary Club in cooperation with South Peninsula Hospital.
 The purpose of the fair is to set aside just one day of your life to take advantage of free and inexpensive health screenings and up-to-date information on relevant health topics.
 More than 60 exhibitors will be available to offer various health screenings and services, including blood pressure, vision tests, hearing tests, flu shots, fitness tests and more.

 SVT Health & Wellness